Christianfoley/LLMLyricGen/README.md

 Instructions are as follows:

 0. Request llama access via https://ai.meta.com/resources/models-and-libraries/llama-downloads/
-    Approval is usually very fast if you use you berkeley.edu email.
+    Approval is usually very fast if you use your berkeley.edu email.

     Make sure you have a Huggingface account, you need to prove to them you have llama access